Describe your case - We are happy to help you:

 Mast cell tumor in dogs

 If your dog has a mast cell tumour, dendritic cell therapy is probably the right treatment option.
 When treating a mast cell tumour, it is important that you start treatment as soon as possible after diagnosis.
 The earlier the tumour is detected and the sooner treatment begins, the better the prognosis and life expectancy for your dog.
-General information about mast cell tumours in dogs can be found further down this page.
+General information about mast cell tumours in dogs can be found on this page.

 Unlike chemotherapy or other commonly used medications such as Masivet or Palladia, dendritic cell therapy does not treat the symptoms of a mast cell tumour, but the cause.
 Besides mast cell tumours, dendritic cell therapy can also be used for other types of tumours in dogs.